 It has straight sides, and a completely flat bottom.
 It actually looks like the bottom few inches off of a straight-sided barrel.

-Home use Sushi-oke range from 1 to 1 1/2 feet (30 to 45 cm) wide, while restaurant ones may be 3 feet (1 metre) wide.
-Generally, they are about 4 inches (10 cm) deep.
+Home use sushi-oke range from 30 to 45 cm (1 to 1 ½ feet) wide, while restaurant ones may be 1 metre (3 feet) wide.
+Generally, they are about 10 cm (4 inches) deep.

-Traditionally, Sushi-oke are made of bare, unfinished cypress wood slats, bound together just as a barrel is, with hoops running around them.
+Traditionally, sushi-oke are made of bare, unfinished cypress wood slats, bound together just as a barrel is, with hoops running around them.
 The hoops are usually copper.

 Use wooden or plastic spoons in it to prevent scratching the wood.

-Others say that there is no epidemiological evidence or research studies even starting to show that Sushi-oke in restaurants have ever posed a health issue.
-They say that if anything, the hazard might be the rice (left out too long), or the fish, or in some way the food itself, but not the Sushi-oke bowl.
+Others say that there is no epidemiological evidence or research studies even starting to show that sushi-oke in restaurants have ever posed a health issue.
+They say that if anything, the hazard might be the rice (left out too long), or the fish, or in some way the food itself, but not the sushi-oke bowl.